 *Each distribution is increased by 3% each year to account for inflation

-The shocking takeaway: not only does investing exclusively in the S&P 500 result in the worst outcome, but it also results in fully depleting retirement savings in less than 25 years whereas an income-centric approach would sustain income needs and allow for growth in wealth over the same period!
+The shocking takeaway: not only does investing exclusively in the S&P 500 result in the worst outcome, but it also results in fully depleting your retirement savings in less than 25 years whereas an income-centric approach would sustain your income needs and allow for growth in your wealth over the same period!

-Consider this analogy: imagine someone is about to retire, and they have two options to fund their lifestyle for the next 3 decades:
+Consider this analogy: imagine someone is about to retire and they have two options to fund their lifestyle for the next 3 decades:

 Each distribution is increased by 3% each year to account for inflation.